memomsft/fabric-snowflake/iceberg-onelake-quickstart/02-prepare-sample-data.md

 CREATE OR REPLACE SCHEMA ICEBERG_WS;
 USE SCHEMA ICEBERG_WS;

--- Create a database for the sample data from the share.
-CREATE DATABASE SNOWFLAKE_SAMPLE_DATA FROM SHARE SFC_SAMPLES.SAMPLE_DATA;

--- Grant the PUBLIC role access to the database.
+-- Let's use the `SNOWFLAKE_SAMPLE_DATA` database from the built-in share .
+First grant the `PUBLIC` role access to the sample database.
 GRANT IMPORTED PRIVILEGES ON DATABASE SNOWFLAKE_SAMPLE_DATA TO ROLE PUBLIC;

 -- Quick peek at the sample customer data we'll use later